-114 European Commission, European Semester Country Report 2018, p.
+&lt;sup>114 European Commission, European Semester Country Report 2018, p.
 20.

-a draft decree establishing a scheme of financial aid for zero or low-emission vehicles.
-115
+January 2019, the 'Conseil de gouvernement' has adopted a draft decree establishing a scheme of financial aid for zero or low-emission vehicles.

 The proportion of new passenger cars using alternative fuels in Luxembourg was more than four times higher in 2014 and 2015 than in 2012.
 Most of these vehicles are electric vehicles.
-However, this figure decreased in 2016116.
+However, this figure decreased in 2016.